 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Can you remember the last time you were out in public without your phone in your hand or somewhere on your person?
 While you’re grabbing lunch you might have it resting on the counter while you search for your credit card in your wallet.
 Then when you go to the bathroom you might leave it on top of the toilet paper dispenser.
-And, at the end of the day when you take the train or bus home you switch it from hand to hand as you navigate public transportation while still staying on top of all your notifications.
-(Watch out for these signs that you’re addicted to your phone.)
+And, at the end of the day when you take the train or bus home, you switch it from hand to hand as you navigate public transportation while still staying on top of all your notifications.

 Let’s face it: Your phone is a breeding ground for germs.
 And what is especially unsanitary about it is how close you put it to your face and mouth on a regular basis.
-Mashable reported that every square inch of your phone has around 25,000 germs.
-That’s more disgusting than a toilet seat, which contains around 1,200 germs per square inch (if sanitized regularly).
+Scientists at the University of Arizona found that your phone is ten times dirtier than most toilet seats.
+Gross!
+Here are other items that are dirtier than a toilet seat.
+Another study also found that a typical high schooler’s smartphone can have as many as 17,000 bacterial gene copies on it.
 Think about that the next time you press your phone up against your face to make a phone call.
-Here are other items that are dirtier than a toilet seat.

 “Your phone is exposed to everything you touch.
 What’s on your hands is on your phone.
 Health-care experts stress that washing your hands frequently with soap and water is the best defense against the spread of germs that cause sicknesses and viruses to spread,” shares Adriana Catinari, Product Manager at Whoosh!
 You should also be washing your phone on a regular basis too, here’s how to properly clean it.

 Everyone always remembers to wash their hands multiple times a day, but many times neglect their phone screen.
 The reason your phone holds so many germs is because it remains warm throughout the day because of how often we use it.
 The warm environment allows bacteria to grow very easily and puts you at a greater risk of getting infected.